Axis ship-watching activities in the Gibraltar area: Operation Bodden

 On 7 March, the authorities at Gibraltar were warned by the Admiralty that ships operating near the territory could be tracked at night.
 In May 1942, the Chiefs of Staff Committee discussed bombarding the sites from submarines or raids by Combined Operations Headquarters.
 It was eventually decided to not attack the sites, for fear that it would provoke a Spanish attack on Gibraltar and the British Ambassador to Spain, Sir Samuel Hoare, was briefed on the scientific aspects of the German operation, without leaving clues that the source was Ultra and directed to raise the matter with the Spanish Government.

 Hoare insisted on meeting Franco to discuss the new ship-watching stations.
 During their discussion on 27 May, Hoare presented a detailed account of German activities in Spain and indicated that petrol supplied by Allied countries had been used as part of the construction of the facilities.
 Franco denied that the network existed and claimed that the German personnel were providing technical assistance to Spanish coastal artillery batteries.
 Franco inferred that the ambassador's comments were a threat to cut off the supply of petrol and promised to conduct a personal inquiry into the matter.
 Franco met with the head of Abwehr, Admiral Wilhelm Canaris, in June and directed that the stations be closed.

 On 3 June the Spanish admitted that the Germans had installed devices for coast defence but denied that facilities had been provided for "foreign interests" and offered an assurance that shipping would not be attacked using information from the installations.
-Canaris' tried to persuade Franco to rescind this decision but failed and the Spanish foreign minister provided Hoare with an assurance on 1 July 1942, that the sites built during Bodden would be closed and the Germans sent home, yet the Germans claimed that information from the installations was used for an attack on a convoy passing the straits on the night of 11/12 July.
+Canaris tried to persuade Franco to rescind the decision but failed and the Spanish foreign minister provided Hoare with an assurance on 1 July 1942, that the sites built during Bodden would be closed and the Germans sent home, yet the Germans claimed that information from the installations was used for an attack on a convoy passing the straits on the night of 11/12 July.
 While these sites were no longer operational by mid-July, the Allies learned from Ultra decrypts that the Germans were installing the equipment in new locations on Spanish territory.